 - $19.99 ÷ 0.06 ÷ 15 = 22.21 boxes (which we round up to 23 to save profit)

 - Example: At the time this was written, this hammock cost $19.99, so…

-NOTE: This is fundraiser is being organized by Trail Life TX-0147 in Dallas, Texas, and is not an officially sponsored activity by Trail Life USA National.
-Please do not direct any questions, comments or concerns to National regarding this fundraiser, as this is a grassroots endeavor.
-CFAC fully operates within the guidelines set forth by National on how troop fundraising may be conducted.
+NOTE: This fundraiser is being organized by Trail Life TX-0147 in Dallas, Texas, and is not an officially sponsored activity by Trail Life USA National.
+Please do not direct any questions, comments or concerns to Home Office regarding this fundraiser, as this is a grassroots endeavor.
+CFAC fully operates within the guidelines set forth by Home Office on how troop fundraising may be conducted.